 The A2500 did a fantastic job at mixing a green smoothie, creating a silky-smooth drink that pours right through a sieve.

 Our next metric, Ice, consisted of two tests — crushing ice and blending a margarita — and is responsible for 20% of the overall score.
-The Vitamix A2500 crushed it, earning a perfect score of 10 out of 10

 It also made an excellent margarita.
 This perfect drink was evenly mixed throughout, without any large ice chunks.